dbrabon/file_adoption/README.md

 helpful during manual scans where higher batch sizes dramatically shorten the time it takes for results to appear.

+## Batch Step Size

+Each scan runs in a series of batch steps, with the `items_per_run` value controlling how many files are inspected on each step.
+Raising this value up to the 500 cap can speed up scans on systems with fast storage by cutting down on the number of HTTP requests required.
+Lower values, on the other hand, reduce the per-request workload which is useful on slower disks or shared hosting.
+Once quick scanning support is available, the module will prefer that method and fall back to the batch process governed by this setting.

 ## Drush Scanning

 Scanning can also be performed from the command line.
 The `file_adoption:scan`